kevokario/web-movie-app/README.md

 # Movie App Assessment

-Hi, I’m **Kario Kevo** — a frontend developer specializing in **Angular**, passionate about building clean, responsive, and user-friendly applications.
+Hi, I’m **Kario Kelvin** — a frontend developer specializing in **Angular**, passionate about building clean, responsive, and user-friendly applications.

 ## About this project
 This is a **Movie App** built as part of an assessment.
 It showcases: